LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 listeners had additional time to process the first half of the trial and/or prepare for the second half in the long-gap condition.
 However, the difference in reaction time in slot 1 is unexpected and inexplicable given that the gap length manipulation was uncued.
-See supplementary materials for details.
+See supplementary material, Section IV.D.1 for details.

 ### Pupillometry